wickworks/witchdice/README.md

 - bug with deleting damage sources; deleting the second deleted the first

+- add modifiers to dicebag rolls
+  - under total/high/low
+  - inside a collapsible options menu
+  - as a textbox with increase/decrease buttons?

 - d2 and d100, and a dX

 - X-card raised :::: anonymous or not
-- add modifiers to dicebag rolls
-  - under total/high/low, inside a collapsible options menu, as a textbox with increase/decrease buttons?

 - do an ACCESSIBILITY PASS; be able to tab through it all easily
 - make the background a sketch pad -- or just have a notepad panel that saves to session storage